newtork/newtork.github.io/_posts/2016-12-14-HowTo-fail2ban-custom-filters.md

 ---

-The first time I ecnountered [Fail2Ban][f2b] and found it to be a useful tool, was when ransom malware has started to appear on client machines.
-We've been afraid the malware would propagate to our cloud storage platforms.
+The first time I encountered [Fail2Ban][f2b], and found it to be a useful tool, was when ransom malware has started to appear on client machines.
+Now there was a real risk the malware would propagate to the cloud storage platform.
 Fortunately the active malware *Locky* would place signature files and unique file extensions for encrypted files.
 With a tool like *Fail2Ban* we are able to monitor the webserver traffic for incriminating file uploads by the meta data, e.g. file names.

 <!--more-->

 *Fail2Ban* is a tool for banning IP addresses via *iptables*, given by lists of logical rules and filters on log files.
-Click on the blog *tag* above to find a introduction.
+Click on the blog *tag* above to find an introduction.

 ### Banning uploads by file names, e.g. *Locky* ransom malware